-William English Walling, one of the founders of the NAACP, was from a wealth Kentucky family that once owned slaves.
+William English Walling, one of the founders of the NAACP, was from a wealthy Kentucky family that once owned slaves.

-Among famous whites who belonged to the NAACP: Albert Einstein, John Dewey, Jane Addams and Eleanor Roosevelt. the latter served on the NAACP board of directors.
-Famous African-Americans in the NAACP include Jackie Robinson, Harry Belafonte, Sammy Davis, Jr. and Lena Horne.
+Among famous whites who belonged to the NAACP: Albert Einstein, John Dewey, Jane Addams and Eleanor Roosevelt.
+The latter served on the NAACP Board of Directors.
+Famous African-Americans in the NAACP included Jackie Robinson, Harry Belafonte, Sammy Davis, Jr. and Lena Horne.

 The NAACPs best-known legal victory was Brown vs. Board of Education, the 1954 Supreme Court ruling outlawing school segregation.
-The NAACPs lead lawyer in the case was Thurgood Marshall, ho later became he first African-American Supreme Court justice.
+The NAACPs lead lawyer in the case was Thurgood Marshall, who later became the first African-American Supreme Court Justice.

 In June 1963, hours after President John F. Kennedy gave a national address in support of civil rights, Medgar Evers, field secretary for the Mississippi NAACP, was assassinated by a sniper in his driveway.